Billing & Insurance

 Doesn’t hospice mean that I have given up?

-In our 30 plus years of practice we have found hospice services to be very beneficial for certain individuals.
+In our 30-plus years of practice, we have found hospice services to be very beneficial for certain individuals.
 At times, the side effects of the medications can diminish the quality of one’s last days.
-Sometimes, people feel better and sometimes live longer, when they choose to forgo treatment and pursue hospice care.
+Sometimes, people feel better and live longer when they choose to forgo treatment and pursue hospice care.